jharris4/prop-types/README.md

   }),

   // You can chain any of the above with `isRequired` to make sure a warning
-  // is shown if the prop isn't provided.
+  // is shown if the prop is null or undefined.
   requiredFunc: PropTypes.func.isRequired,

+  // You can chain any of the above with `isDefined` to make sure a warning
+  // is shown if the prop is undefined.
+  requiredFunc: PropTypes.func.isDefined,

+  // You can chain any of the above with `isNotNull` to make sure a warning
+  // is shown if the prop is null.
+  requiredFunc: PropTypes.func.isNotNull,

   // A value of any data type
   requiredAny: PropTypes.any.isRequired,

   // You can also specify a custom validator.
 It should return an Error
   // object if the validation fails.
 Don't `console.warn` or throw, as this